ovrcome/release-notes/ovrcome_server_release_notes.md

 ### Added

-- Add a new segment event for when a standalone headset subscription is begun
+- Add a new tracking event for when a standalone headset subscription is begun

 ## [1.12.0] - 2024-12-16 - Upgrade to Unity 6